pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 ### Leveraging OpenID Authentication

-It is possible to use OpenID authentication to fetch Pulumi Pool tokens dinamically instead of having to configure a static token for the agents.
-To configure it, first it is required to register the OpenID provider as a trusted OIDC issuer in your pulumi account.
-For more information about this, refer to the [OIDC documentation](/docs/pulumi-cloud/oidc/client).
+It is possible to use OpenID authentication to fetch Pulumi Pool tokens dynamically instead ofconfiguring a static token for the agents.
+You must first register the OpenID provider as a trusted OIDC issuer in your Pulumi account, as documented at [OIDC documentation](/docs/pulumi-cloud/oidc/client).

 After that, there are a few configurations required by the agent: